-Military End Use and End User ("MEU") Rule for Russia and Belarus
+Military End Use and End User ("MEU") Rule for Russia and Belarus designated as EAR99.

-The Russia Final Rule also expands the scope of the MEU rule, as it applies to Russia.
-Under this amended rule, a license is required if a party knows or has reason to know that any items subject to the EAR are intended for an MEU in Russia even if the item is actually intended for civilian use.
-Effective 2 June 2022, BIS removed the exclusion pertaining to food and medicine designated as EAR99.
 Accordingly, the license requirement for Russian and Belarussian MEU now extends to EAR99 food and medicine.
-BIS will review license applications to send EAR99 food and medicine to MEUs on a case-bycase basis.
+BIS will review license applications to send EAR99 food and medicine to MEUs on a case-by-case basis.
 Applications for all other items subject to the EAR, including all other EAR99 items, that are destined for Russian and Belarusian MEUs are subject to a license review policy of denial.
 This applies to all Russian and Belarusian entities that have a footnote 3 designation on the Entity List (with a few narrow exceptions).